JulieDeMan/VIB_git_training/Git_commands.md

 - `git checkout <branch_name>` and `git checkout <past_commit_id>`: switch branch/previous commit

 - `git switch -`: prevents you from creating a detached head, undoes it

+add new text to create conflict - doc 2